opencobra/memote/docs/experimental_data.rst

         m9_minimal:

 which by default would look for a medium file ``media/m9_minimal.csv``.
 Definition keys need to be valid YAML keys.
-Other data formats such as TSV, XLS, or XLSX are also allowed.
+In addition to CSV, other data formats such as TSV, XLS or XLSX are also allowed.
 You can specify the filename which also allows you to use a different name, although that would probably be confusing.

 .. code-block:: yaml